alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Language Reconstructions

-Indoeuropean is the most famous and studied archaic language.
+Indoeuropean is the most widely known and studied archaic language.

 Rate of linguistic change is hard to estimate.
 In historical times languages have varied